Ohtar10/rele-zoo/docs/source/index.rst

-Welcome to Relezoo's documentation!
+Welcome to ReleZoo's documentation!
 ===================================

-**ReleZoo** (/lu'make/) is a Python library/SDK to run and develop Reinforcement Learning (RL) algorithms.
+**ReleZoo** is a Python library/SDK to run and develop Reinforcement Learning (RL) algorithms.

-It is basically an opinionated abstraction of the several aspects RL experimentation might have to make easier to run and try out new experiments.
-I developed this as a way to help me learn about RL coming from a more traditional SWE background.
+It is basically an opinionated abstraction of the several aspects RL experimentation might have (environments, parallel environments, logging, training loop, evaluation, e.t.c.) to make easier to run, visualize, and try out new experiments.
+I developed this as a way **to help me learn** about RL coming from a more traditional SWE background.
+Basically I intend this project to be my own version of Stable_baselines3_.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage/basic` section for further information, including how to :ref:`installation` the project.

 .. note::